 The Master of Arts in Medical Humanities, Compassionate Care and Bioethics is obtained under the Graduate School.
 The degree is completed with 30 credit hours (ten courses).
 Four of these courses are required and the other six may be selected from the approved elective curriculum, including two that may be taken outside the department.
-It can be earned in up to five years.
+It can be earned in one to five years.

 Compassionate Care, Medical Humanities, and the Illness Experience